muhammadsanwarulislam/migrate/README.md

-Database Migration
+## Database Migrator
 This Laravel project provides a robust solution for migrating data from an old database to a new, simplified database schema.
 It filters out test or dummy data during migration using Laravel's events, listeners, and queues for efficient and scalable data processing.
 A dummy users table is included for testing the migration process.
 Features

+    .
 Scalable Data Migration: Handles large datasets across 120 tables by processing data in chunks (1000 rows per chunk) to prevent memory issues.
+    .
 Test/Dummy Data Filtering: Excludes test or dummy data based on configurable criteria (e.g., names/emails containing "test" or is_test flag).
+    .
 Asynchronous Processing: Utilizes Laravel queues (e.g., Redis or database driver) to process data migrations asynchronously, ensuring performance and reliability.
+    .
 Event-Driven Architecture: Leverages Laravel events and listeners to modularize data filtering and processing logic.
+    .
 Error Handling and Logging: Includes comprehensive logging for migration progress and errors, stored in storage/logs/laravel.log.
+    .
 Dummy Data for Testing: Provides a sample users table with 20 records (11 valid, 9 test/dummy) to test the migration and filtering logic.
+    .
 Customizable: Easily extendable to support additional tables and custom filtering rules for each table's schema.

 Prerequisites